MMarsland/MMarsland/README.md

 - 💞️ I’m looking to collaborate on any positions or projects you may have.
 I love to work in small teams and have a direct impact while also learning personally from more experienced engineers and allowing my individual skillset to be an asset.
 - 📫 Please feel free to reach out to me via email at mmarsland@mac.com with any collaboration ideas, career prospects, or simply just to expand our networks.

+Aside from reading some of the READMEs of my various projects here on Github you can experience a Portfolio of some of my Web Development Projects hosted here on Github Pages @ [WebDevPortfolio](https://mmarsland.github.io/WebDevPortfolio/)

 All the best and happy coding,

 Cheers,